-Peak ECEC bodies welcome weekend Labor announcement on wages and cost of care
+Peak ECEC bodies welcome Labor news on wages and cost

 Peak early childhood education and care (ECEC) bodies including Early Childhood Australia (ECA), Goodstart Early Learning, the Early Learning and Care Council of Australia (ELACCA) and the Australian Childcare Alliance (ACA) have welcomed the announcements from the Australian Labor Party (ALP) over the weekend in relation to educator wages and the provision of substantial new commitments to improve ECEC affordability.